chivitc1/hobnob/README.md

 - Implement node js web api using http module (may replaced by express later)
 - Do it until all e2e tests of the feature passed.

+## Second and third scenarios of the feature
+- update e2e tests